stfc/PSyclone/tutorial/training/users/lfric/README.md

 and look at the error message provided by PSyclone.

-The solution and explanation can be found [here](#solution-for-invalid-transformation).
+The explanation can be found [here](#explanation-for-invalid-transformation).

-# Solutions
+# Explanations
-This section contains the solutions and explanations for all hands-on tasks.
+This section contains the explanations for all hands-on tasks.

-## Solution for Using PSyclone
+## Explanation for Using PSyclone
 The file `main_alg.f90` contains two calls to a PSy layer:
     CALL invoke_initialise_fields(field_3, field_0)
     CALL invoke_summation(field_3, field_0)